kaliypsocraft/something-awesome/REPORT.md

     Using Autopsy was also a new software I learnt.
 However with the challenges I did in this CTF is was relatively straightforward to open a case and click around until I found something of interest.
 Therefore, this can be an area of improvement in terms of developing my intentional use of tools such as Autopsy.

 !!! warning  Steganography
     My only prior knowledge was LSB Steganography and so it was still a relatively new skill to learn about.
 It was challenging to be intentional with the use of forensic photo apps such as [this](https://29a.ch/photo-forensics/#forensic-magnifier).
-I often just turn the dials hoping for the best.
+I often just turn the dials on 'exposure' and 'noise' hoping for the best.

     Using new libraries such as `steghide` also required some reading of documentation and more research online.